FC Maritsa Plovdiv

-Maritsa (Марица) is a Bulgarian association football club based in Plovdiv, that plays in the Second League, the second level of Bulgarian football league system.
+Maritsa (Марица) is a Bulgarian association football club based in Plovdiv, currently playing in the Third League, the third level of Bulgarian football league system.

 It was established in 1921, after the merger of the teams Vampir and Trite Konski Sili.
 The club plays its home games at Maritsa Stadium, located in the city's northern district.
-The team's biggest success is playing in Bulgaria's top division four times, in 1967–68, 1969–70, 1970–71 and 1996-97.
+The team's biggest success is playing in Bulgaria's top division four times, in 1967–68, 1969–70, 1970–71 and 1996–97.
 They have also reached the semifinals of the Bulgarian Cup once, in 1996–97.

 The club is particularly famous for its renowned youth program that has produced many Bulgarian talents over the years – Hristo Stoichkov, Dinko Dermendzhiev, Aleksandar Aleksandrov.
 Bulgarian national first-team players Georgi Georgiev, Kostadin Vidolov, Krassimir Chomakov, Valeri Domovchiyski, Yordan Todorov, Asen Nikolov had also came through the ranks at Maritsa.

 The team is named Maritsa after the river of the same name, which flows past Plovdiv.

 History

-Early Years
+Early years

 FC Maritsa was founded on 20 September 1921, after the Union of three smaller teams.
 The team, up until 1967, competed in either the second or third divisions of Bulgarian football, usually in the shadows of the much more popular and successful other teams from Plovdiv, namely Botev, Lokomotiv, and Spartak.

 First Tastes of Top Football

-1967 is arguably one of the most important years in the club’s history, because that is when Maritsa managed to promote to the A Group for the first time ever.
+1967 is arguably one of the most important years in the club's history, because that is when Maritsa managed to promote to the A Group for the first time ever.
 Maritsa's first season in the elite was largely unsuccessful.
 The team finished last (16th), with only 6 wins, 5 draws, and 19 losses.
 This earned them only 17 points, which was eight points below the safety zone, thus resulting in relegation after a single season.

 Maritsa, however, did not have to wait long for their second season in the top level.
 This came just two seasons after their relegation, for season 1969–70.
 This time Maritsa managed to win 10 games and draw 3 times, earning them 23 points.
 This was enough for the team to ensure safety from relegation, as Minyor Pernik and Beroe were relegated instead.
 Maritsa's third season in the elite was less successful, however.
 The team finished last, with only 4 wins and a total of 17 losses, only earning them 17 points, ending in relegation once more.
-This ended Maritsa's two year spell in the elite category.
+This ended Maritsa's two-year spell in the elite category.